openshift/microshift/test/README.md

 ### Preparing to Run Test Scenarios

 The steps in this section need to be executed on a `development host`.
-Use `./test/bin/rebuild_source_images.sh` to automate all of those steps with one script, while only rebuilding the images that use RPMs created from source (not already published releases).

 #### Building RPMs